Time off policies contain the detailed rules of the types of time off employees are able to use - e.g. 25 vacation days a year, accrued monthly.

-Before the deduction event: shows the remaining days that will be lost within a notice period before the cycle end.
-To configure this:
+- Before the deduction event: Shows the remaining days that will be lost within a notice period before the cycle ends.

-Click on the dropdown under Notice time and select between Days, Weeks, or Months
+Click the dropdown under Notice time and select between Days, Weeks, or Months.

-Balance precision: what is the accuracy of the balance displayed.
+- In the Balance precision drop-down, define the accuracy of the balance displayed.

-Display balance as of: For an Annual cycle, define if the balance is show as of the end of the cycle or broken down visually to monthly accruals.
+Note: In Display balance as of, for an Annual cycle, define if the balance is show as of the end of the cycle or broken down visually to monthly accruals.
 Keep in mind that in both cases the balance is calculated as of the end of the cycle.

 Congratulations! you just set up a new policy.

 Note: You can now assign employees to the newly created policy.